Moussa-Mikhail/thesis_code/README.md

 # thesis_code

-Module which simulates orbits near Lagrange Points and plots the results.
+Python code used to investigate the stability of orbits near L4.

 ## Installation